 There seems to be a widely-regarded notion that every human being’s raison d’etre in life is to find that one person of the opposite gender, fall in love, marry them and stay together for the rest of their lives.
 We are taught from the very beginning, even before we understand what life and love are all about, is that in order to be truly happy in life, we have to be married to someone we love and have children (especially sons, to carry on the family name).
 I never took a lot of stock in this idea of wedded bliss, and even less so since I have gotten older and know better.

 Well, let’s just say that the state of holy matrimony is not my thing, okay?
 And it has nothing to do with my being gay either.
 You must be aware that gay people do get married all the time, and nowadays not only to the opposite sex.
 It’s that marriage is indeed an institution, and I do not wish to be institutionalized!
 It’s something with which my mother and I strongly agreed.
-She admitted that neither of her two marriages should have ever taken place.
+She admitted that neither of her two marriages should have ever taken place, although I have managed to honor my convictions.
 We are just not of the marrying kind.
 But also, in my case, I have still not met anybody to whom I would like to be married.
 Marriage, in a way, has certain merits, but being manmade, I believe it to be a highly-specialized life situation, which makes more sense to me to be an exception for humankind rather than the norm.

 As all other games in life, marriage has certain rules which are expected to be followed.
 But most people don’t always want to play by the rules.
 They say certain vows to each other, when they have no intention of abiding by them, although some may be serious at the time.
 I’ve realized, since I was of marrying age, that I did not agree with the rules of marriage for myself, so I knew better than to subject myself ever to such a commitment.
 More often than not, people get married for all the wrong reasons.
 They frequently fall in love with the idea of marriage and have been so brainwashed and influenced by their families and society in general, rather than seriously considering just what it really entails.
 If couples considering marriage would really think long and hard about what they were about to do, I think that there would be fewer marriages, therefore fewer breakups.